 The sequence slowly adds more and more elements of lower and upper body actions that require more coordination, balance, strength, and endurance.
 As I progress, I always encourage people to choose if they want to work harder, or stay with what they are comfortable with.
-This means that people choose the progression, rather than having to provide a modification because the exercise was pitched at a level that was too hard.
+This means that people choose the progression.
+Having to provide a modification because the exercise was started at a level that was too hard.

 The importance of continually and progressively overloading the muscles cannot be overstated.
 As we navigate the evolving landscape of fitness trends and the surge in popularity of body weight training, the need for thoughtful progression becomes paramount.